Louisiana National Guard Supports Festival Security Operations with Task Force NOLA

 |0

-This work, Louisiana National Guard Supports Festival Security Operations with Task Force NOLA [Image 4 of 4], by SPC Duncan Foote, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Louisiana National Guard Supports Festival Security Operations with Task Force NOLA, by SPC Duncan Foote, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.